dvhar/robot/ProgrammersGuide.md

 Demonstrating Each Behavior

 <ol>
-<li> Disconnect your robot from your computer by click the red “Disconnect” antenna icon located next to the green”Connect” antenna icon</li>
+<li> Disconnect your robot from your computer by clicking the red “Disconnect” antenna icon located next to the green ”Connect” antenna icon</li>

        Note: If you connected your robot to your computer with an ethernet cable you can disconnect this as well